Invalidity Search: Everything You Need to Know

 To prove invalidity, you should be able to produce an individual document that illustrates a lack of novelty.
 If that is not available, seek out most recent prior art to show the lack of an inventive step.

 If you need help with an invalidity search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.